Distributed Teams: What Challenges Occur and What Tools to Use

 Whatever you and your team work on, communication is the key to success.
 That’s a number one point in all projects.
 It builds bridges, allows observing whether everyone is on the same page, and keeping track of assigned tasks.
 It doesn’t matter whether all team members are in the same location or not.

 No doubt, it is much easier to have communication when you are in the same office space.
 You can discuss things or have a word while drinking coffee or during a break.

 The situation is quite different with distributed team management.
 Here you can’t see your colleagues face to face.
 You do not have an opportunity to see their emotions, feelings, and mood towards assigned tasks and shared ideas.
 This is what could cause troubles to project fulfilment.
-Fortunately, technologies let everyone not only have instant chat (what makes the great part of communication) but organize spontaneous audio and video conferences.
+Fortunately, technologies let everyone not only have instant chat (what makes the great part of communication and team collaboration) but organize spontaneous audio and video conferences.

 How to manage remote work

 Stick to a mixed practice of having scheduled and unexpected chats and conversations.
 Thus you will get constant updates and provide any kind of help in a timely manner.
 On the other hand, team members will be aware that results are expected from them.
 It will decrease any changes of procrastination.

 It’s quite obvious that lack of face to face communication gives rise to lack of trust.
 A manager simply can’t check the work at any given moment.
 Moreover, the less you know someone, the less you trust him.
 On the contrary, there is more confidence in those people whom you see on a regular basis, even if your communication is limited to saying Hello.